eachambers/EvoGeno-Methods-Workshop/Workshop2/README.md

 * Learn how to make Manhattan plots to visualize results.
 * Use bedtools and other software to identify specific outlier genes.
 * ***Activities and questions [here](XXX)***
+* The vcf file for this exercise can be downloaded here: https://www.dropbox.com/s/ilzyhv1a4kw3s2k/SAVS_exampleDataset_exercise1.vcf.gz?dl=0

 **2. Learn how to make genotype-environment/phenotype associations. (slides [here](XXX))**
 *    Learn how to prepare different data types for analysis (i.e. genotypes, environmental data, phenotypic data).